it’s great to be here, with all you German learners. Great crowd. Great crowd. And huuuge. Such a huge crowd. Billions and billions of learners.

-Now… some people, liberals, like abstract things and metaphors and stuff.
+Now… some people, liberals, they like abstract things and metaphors and what have you.
 And they’ve come up with something for untergehen, too.
 You can use it in a sense of demise for empires or something.
-And also, and that’s really useful, for some sort of information that gets lost in a sea of information or… I’ll just give you examples.
+And also for some bit information that gets lost in a sea of information or… I’ll just give you examples.
 I got billions and billions of examples….

 - Das Römische Reich ist untergegangen.

 - The Roman Empire, fell apart/vanished.

 - Die Tatsache, dass ich mich von Mr. Duke distanziert habe, ist irgendwie untergegangen.

 - The fact that I disavowed Mr. Duke seems to have slipped people’s attention.

 - Die Buh-Rufe gehen im Jubel der Masse unter.

 - The booing gets lost among the cheer of the masses. (is that idiomatic?)

 The best and most common use for untergehen is setting in context of the best planet of the entire solar system – the sun.
 It “goes below the horizon”.